fclaerho/buildstack/README.md

 	  * develop [-U]: [un]install locally in development mode
 	  * install [-U,-i]: [un]install locally or [un]provision inventory

+	Note: if <packageid> is a file path, it is considered to a be requirements file.

 	Examples:
 	  Run unit tests then cleanup everything:
 	    $ build test clean -a